Consultation Prep

 • Existing childYes — Nathan (hence secondary infertility)

-• PartnerAdam — standard SA presumably normal (86% fert rate with conventional IVF, not ICSI)
+• PartnerAdam — standard SA normal (86% fert rate with conventional IVF, no ICSI needed per Nagy)

-• Previous IVF1 cycle at Grace Fertility, Vancouver (Mar 2026) — negative outcome
+• Previous IVF1 cycle at Grace Fertility, Vancouver (Mar 2026) — negative outcome.
+Per Nagy: protocol miss (FSH only, no LH) for low-LH profile

 📊 GRACE FERTILITY CYCLE 1 — REFERENCE DATA